 So you have finally retired and are now free to try out frugal lifestyles that you always read about when you were working full time?

-Your decision to spend the rest of your twilight years in RV is both financially sound and courageous.
+Your decision to spend the rest of your retirement in an RV is both financially sound and courageous.
 Not everyone has the spine to leave their comfortable three-bedroom home and live in the open; without any comfort or certainty.

 But there are a few things that you have to go through before purchasing an RV.
-Rv living is not as fun and as simple as you think.
+Living on the road is not always as fun or as simple as you may think.

 Here are the 4 things you should consider before retiring in an RV.